olivierh59500/raru/README.md

 3. Run a process as a different user ID.
 As long as your home is `chmod 700`ed, this pretty much drops off the front door entrace to your SSH keys, your cookies, your AWS keys, etc. This also is generally clunky and is not used as much as it should.

 So, `raru`.
 A user account doesn't need to have an `/etc/passwd` or an `/etc/shadow` entry to be used.
-You can pick random UIDs.
+It will simply pick random UIDs and they will show up in `ps` as that UID, not as some username.

-One interesting behavior: If you `setuid()` in a folder tree of `/700/755`, you can poke around in `.`, even if you could never get there normally. `raru` will work with local paths if it has explict access to the current working directory.
+One interesting behavior: If you `setuid()` in a folder tree of `/chmod700/chmod755`, you can poke around in `.`, even if you could never get there normally. `raru` will work with local paths if it has explict access to the current working directory.
 If it does not, it changes its directory to `/`.

 `raru` effectively wraps your command and arguments.
 Unfortunately, it has to be setuid to work.
 It sets a random UID and GID (both to the same) and runs the program. `raru` will try to to stay in `.` if 'everyone' has explict access to it.
 It will attempt to `chdir(getcwd())`, effectively, and if that fails it will `chdir("/")`, instead.
 This means that if you are working out of a home folder, `raru` shouldn't be able to access any of the files.
 You will have to copy them, perhaps, into `/tmp`, and then run `raru` from there.
 If you are unsure of `raru`'s cwd behavior, run `pwd` and compare with `raru pwd`.